FabriceSalvaire/wikijs-fork/README.md

 # Further Modification Ideas

-- Insert Link : insert the page title instead of its slug
 - Insert Link Modal : Expand current folder and scroll to it (notice the modal is only destroyed when we leave the editor).

 **Short list of PR to review**